Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-timing-functions.md

 ## Which one to use?

-There is not a good or wrong here; both do what they promise.
-From my perspective though the `console.time` is way easier to use, you don't have to manually log anything extra, and it's easier to keep track off within the code.
+It is no good or wrong here; both do what they promise.
+From my perspective, the `console.time` is way easier to use, you don't have to log anything extra manually, and it's easier to keep track of within the code.

-I would suggest just picking one and make the web faster, try different approaches to your code and see how much of a difference it makes.
+I would suggest just picking one and making the web faster, trying different approaches to your code, and seeing how much of a difference it makes.
-Remember `JavaScript` can be weird, something that you think is slow may be faster, but you will only know with logging this.
+Remember, `JavaScript` can be weird.
+Something that you think is slow may be faster, but you will only know by logging this.

 ### Thank you for reading, and let's connect!